odea-project/qAlgorithms/report/report.md

 Furthermore, an error in calculating the DQS was identified in both original implementations.
 The alternative approach chosen here avoids incorrect results and was verified under different edge cases.
+As such, the comparison with other algorithms as described in the original publication should be redone [@reuschenbachDevelopmentScoringParameter2022].

 A significant expansion of the program gives access to many optional tests for bin quality, which enable a sophisticated pre-selection of bins before the peak fitting algorithm begins work.
-For example, only those bins which do not contain duplicate scans, are well-separated from the dataset and do not have points outside of 2 sigma (tests 1, 2 and 4 are negative) could be returned by this program.
+For example, only those bins which do not contain duplicate scans, are completely separated from the dataset and do not have points outside of 3 sigma (tests 1, 2 and 4 are negative) could be returned by this program.
 The tests also grant better insight into the weaknesses of the algorithm.
 Through them, a probable cause for incorrect splits in bins could be identified